FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ```

 ## Array

+This part of the ontology includes a section for the tubine layout, as
+well as optional array-level descriptions of the mooring system and
+array cabling.

+### Array Layout
 The array section summarizes the floating wind turbines in the array.
 The
 section inputs a list where each entry corresponds to a wind turbine.
 The turbineID and platformID are specified for each, connecting to details in